bundlewrap/bundlewrap/doc/bundles.rst

 		},
 	}

-This will run `test -x /path/to/file` before doing anything with the item.
+This will run :command:`test -x /path/to/file` before doing anything with the item.
 If the command returns 0, no action will be taken to "correct" the item.